eulerio/cleaning_data_project/README.md

 1. std of first measurement
 1. repeats for other measurements

 After this the tidy data frame is created.
 The pig_data is factored based on the interaction of subject and activity variables.
-This is done using the "by" function
+This is done using the "by" function so that the data frame is split into multiple data frames with each unique combination of subject and activity is a unique data frame.
+The colMeans function is used on each factored data frame to calculate the average measurements.
+Then the data frames are merged to create the tidy_data data frame

+After this some renaming is done to give the activities and measurements some suitable names.
+And then the tidy data is written to a text file.